 The enzyme activation theory presented herein motivates experimental workflows for the hit identification, hit-to-lead evolution, and lead optimization of mechanism-based activators.
 In particular, the theory enables the identification and evolution of important hits that may be inhibitors, not activators, by decomposing the observed kinetic effects of a modulator into components and identifying those molecules that display favorable values of a subset of these components as hits even if the net effect on catalytic turnover is inhibition.
 Compared to standard library screening for hit identification and hit-to-lead evolution, this approach allows application of multiobjective optimization techniques (through iterative mutations to functional groups) to sirtuin activator design.
 Such workflows would be fundamentally different from traditional drug discovery workflows and would bear more similarity to the directed evolution of enzymes.
-The theory presented also establishes foundations for the rational design of sirtuin-activating compounds, enabling the application of state-of-the-art computational methods to activator design in a manner analogous to computational enzyme design [45].
+The theory presented also establishes foundations for the rational design of sirtuin-activating compounds, enabling the application of state-of-the-art computational methods to activator design in a manner analogous to computational enzyme design [40].
 Finally, it raises the important question as to whether other enzyme families may also be activatable through such a mechanism-based mode of action -- and if so, which families.

-Methods
+The enzyme activation theory presented herein raises the question as to whether other enzyme families may also be activatable through mechanism-based design-- and if so, which families.
+Certainly, its application to other NAD+-dependent enzymes, such as poly- and mono ADP ribosyl transferases, should be considered.
+In principle, mechanism-based enzyme activation could be used to selectively activate particular ADP ribosyl transferases, increasing their sensitivity to NAD+ as its levels decline with age.
+The potential diversity of the newly reported mode of mechanism-based enzyme activation far exceeds that of allosteric activation for such families of enzymes.

+Computational Methodology